 But anything can happen on vacation.
 I’ve been robbed a few times and I’m glad I had insurance.
 Investing in insurance means if something happens it doesn’t ruin your holiday.

-I’ve used World Nomads many times and insurance isn’t as expensive as you think.
+I’ve used travel insurance many times and insurance isn’t as expensive as you think.
 You can check rates below.

 If you have any other questions about Antigua food or the island itself please let me know in the comments below!